joshgerdes/jekyll-uno/_posts/2021-04-23-azure-blob-and-azure-lifecycle-management.md

 \#ProTip - You can have multiple Lifecycle Policies on a single storage account.

 \#ProTip - You can learn more about Lifecycle policies by going to the Microsoft documentation here: [Optimize costs by automating Azure Blob Storage access tiers](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-lifecycle-management-concepts?tabs=azure-portal).

+\#ProTip - If you are looking for integration with Azure AD or Active Directory NTFS permissions, replicating data from fileservers, you are better off looking at Azure File Shares and not blob storage.